 What treatments do healthcare professionals provide?

 A physician can often help if your tinnitus is causing sleep problems, anxiety, or depression.
-An ear, nose and throat (ENT) physician can check for any medical problems that may be causing your tinnitus.
+An ear, nose, and throat (ENT) physician can check for any medical problems that may be causing your tinnitus.
 Check with your physician to find out if tinnitus is a side effect of your medication.
 Have your physician check your ears for earwax.

 Some audiologists have been trained in tinnitus treatment.
-Two methods used by audiologist are masking and Tinnitus Retraining Therapy (TRT).
+Two methods used by audiologists are masking and Tinnitus Retraining Therapy (TRT).
 These methods focus on making tinnitus less of a problem.
 Sometimes hearing aids can be used to treat tinnitus.

 Many psychological methods have been used to manage pain and reduce stress.
 These methods can be helpful in treating tinnitus.
 Cognitive-Behavioral Therapy has been successful in treating pain.
 This method has been adapted to treat tinnitus.

 Many “complementary and alternative” methods have been suggested for tinnitus.
 These include vitamins and herbs, acupuncture, naturopathic treatment, hypnosis, and others.